traction-project/encoding-api/README.md

 ## API Documentation

+The following sections document each of the API endpoints that the application supplies in order to facilitate media upload and encoding.
+THis documentation can also be used as a specification to implement alternative APIs, e.g. ones that do not rely on external cloud services.

 ### Obtaining a Token

 In order to interact with the API, the caller is required to supply a JSON Web